zerooo111/fermi-explorer-fronend/README.md

 # Fermi Explorer Monorepo

 A comprehensive blockchain data explorer for the Continuum Sequencer network, featuring real-time data streaming and an intuitive web interface.
+Built as a Bun workspace monorepo with shared packages and unified development experience.

 ## Architecture Overview